Dukler/ChallengeStori/readme.md

   - `balance`: Total balance for the summary.
   - `monthly_transactions`: Number of transactions per month in the summary.
   - `created_at`: Timestamp when the summary was created.

+## Possible improvements
+    - Adding a timeout to close the application in case an unforseen error occurs and it doesn't shutdown.
+    - Maybe not sending the mail summary if an error occurs and a transaction is not proccessed?
+        - In case this happens make I could implement some kind of continuation mechanism where only tx with errors are processed.